vimoutliner/vimoutliner/doc/votl_readme.txt

 Therefore VimOutliner now prides itself in being a Vim plugin.
-With the VimOutliner package installed, the Vim editor yields the VimOutliner feature set for files whose extensions are listed as vo_base types in
+With the VimOutliner package installed, the Vim editor yields the VimOutliner feature set for files whose extensions are listed as votl types in
-$HOME/.vim/ftplugin/vo_base.vim.
+$HOME/.vim/ftplugin/votl.vim.

 The Vim Plugin philosophy yields several benefits:
 - Less reliance on Perl, bash and environment vars